GSA/site-scanning-documentation/about/website-data.md

 * Server Status Code of the Final URL for x.gov/something
 * Redirect Path for x.gov/something
 * Filesize of the final URL
+* MIMEtype of the final URL

 For the 7 JSON /somethings.

 * how many objects are in them

-??
+For the /sitemap.xml

+* number of items
+* number of pdf urls

+For the /robots.txt
+* crawl delay
+* sitemap locations

+For the /data.json

+* conforms_to

+For the /code.json
+* measurementtype
+* version

+## Under consideration
 * human verified DAP?
 * human verified USDWS (unnecc b/c of dataset of known users...)
 * human verified etc, etc.
+* number of datasets, releases in data.json/code.json

+* content length?

+* Go ahead and think about other active scans now or no?

 ## Considered but rejected